Olympian (character): Publication history

-The original Olympian first appeared in "The Super Friends" #9 (December 1977) and was part of a 3-issue story arc that introduced other international super heroes, and the Wonder Twins, to DC continuity.
-Later, a two-story arc appeared in "The Super Friends" issues #45 & #46 (June & July 1981) where Olympian once again teamed up with several international heroes and The Super Friends.
+The original Olympian first appeared in "The Super Friends" #9 (December 1977) and was part of a three-issue story arc that introduced other international super heroes, and the Wonder Twins, to DC continuity.
+Later, a two-story arc appeared in "The Super Friends" issues #45 and #46 (June and July 1981) where Olympian teamed up with several international heroes and the Super Friends.

 Olympian later appeared in DC Comics Presents #46 (June 1982) and was the first time that he and the other international heroes were working as a team, under the name The Global Guardians.
-He was created by Nelson Bridwell and Alex Saviuk.
+He was created by E. Nelson Bridwell and Alex Saviuk.

 The second Olympian first appeared in Wonder Woman (volume 3) #30 (May 2009) and was created by Gail Simone.

 Fictional character biography

 Aristides Demetrios

 Aristides Demetrios is a Greek national who wears the mythical Golden Fleece, which grants him the strength of Hercules and various other powers connected to the heroes who comprised the Argonauts.
 He aids Wonder Woman in battling Colonel Conquest in Greece, where a bomb was supposed to be hidden.
 In one incident, he helps Superman stop a gathering of mystical artifacts designed to bring back the villain Thaumar Dhai.
-They encounter Echidne, an old adversary of the Olympian, a beautiful woman with a long, gigantic snake form instead of legs.
+They encounter Echidne, an old adversary of the Olympian who possesses a snake-like appearance.
 Olympian would later join Superman and many fellow Guardians on Easter Island.
 They again battled Echidne and her fellow mystics.
 Dhai's mystical return is reversed and he is seemingly destroyed.
-The Greek hero later meets Fury of Infinity Inc.
+The Greek hero later meets Fury of Infinity, Inc.